vbpol/Stable_YT_Explorer2025/docs/USER_GUIDE.md

 - Optional: create `.env` with `YOUTUBE_API_KEY` or `YOUTUBE_API_KEYS`.

 ## First Run
-- Start the app: `python run.py` or `python -m src.main`.
+- Start the app: `python -m src.main`.
-- Provide your API key and default download folder in the setup page.
+- The setup page appears if no API key or folder is set.
+- Use the inline helper to open the Google Cloud Console and follow steps to obtain a YouTube Data API v3 key, then save settings.

 ## Key Features
 - `Playlists` mode: search playlists, open, paginate videos, highlight query hits.